Call us0333 370 4333

 Following detailed mitigation, Mr. Flintoff received 4 penalty points on his licence, and was ordered to pay a £500 fine, £85 costs and £50 victim surcharge.

-This is the third time that Kangs Solicitors have represented Mr. Flintoff, and on each occasion have successfully enabled him to retain his driving licence.
+This is the third time that KANGS Solicitors have represented Mr. Flintoff, and on each occasion have successfully enabled him to retain his driving licence.

 The issue of Mr. Flintoff’s driving record is being scrutinized in detail by the press.

-Motoring Solicitors | Kangs Solicitors
+Motoring Offence Solicitors

-At Kangs Solicitors we prepare a case fully depending on the circumstances of each individual client in order to best represent their interests and protect their licence as far as is possible.
+At KANGS Solicitors we prepare a case fully depending on the circumstances of each individual client in order to best represent their interests and protect their licence as far as is possible.
+We have a proven track-record of assisting clients retain their driving licence.

-Should you wish to discuss a motoring matter with us please do not hesitate to contact Helen Holder or Suki Randhawa of Kangs Solicitors.
+Should you wish to discuss a motoring matter with us please do not hesitate to contact Helen Holder or Suki Randhawa of KANGS Solicitors.

-Criminal Litigation, Dawn Raids
+Criminal Litigation, Sexual Offences

 Get in touch